 If they give a speech/presentation at a community event, stop for ice cream on the way home, or another favorite treat.
 If the budget is tight you may want to just pick up their favorite treat from the store on the way home.

-If they need anything to continue their speaking engagements you may want to get it for them.
+If they need anything to continue their speaking engagements, support them in it.
 This could be as simple as a new notebook to record all of their notes and speeches in.

 Take a picture of them speaking/presenting and hang it on the fridge or another prominent place in the house.
 Comment on how well they did and how proud you are of them.